 Choosing Your eBay Password and User ID

-Compared to finding a prime parking space at the mall during the holidays, signing up at eBay is a breeze.
+Signing up at eBay is a breeze.
 About the toughest thing you have to do is type in your e-mail address correctly.
-When it comes to choosing your password and User ID, the process is so easy that you may be tempted to speed right through it without giving much thought to your choices.
-Slow down there, partner!
+But when it comes to choosing your password and User ID, the process is so easy that you may be tempted to speed right through it without giving much thought to your choices.
+Slow down there!
 Take a deep breath and think about these two identifiers before you click that final Complete Your Registration button.

 A quick word about passwords

 Picking a good password is not as thought-free (but is twice as important) as it may seem.
-Whoever has your password can (in effect) "be you" at eBay — running auctions, bidding on auctions, and leaving dangerous feedback for others.
-Basically, such an impostor can ruin your eBay career — and possibly cause you serious financial grief.
+Whoever has your password can (in effect) "be you" at eBay — listing items, bidding on auctions, purchasing Ferraris and leaving dangerous feedback for others.
+Such an impostor can wreak havoc on your eBay reputation — and possibly cause you serious financial grief.

 As with any online password, you should follow these common-sense rules to protect your privacy:

-- Make things tough on the bad guys — combine numbers and letters and create nonsensical words.
+Make things tough— combine numbers and letters and create nonsensical words.

-- Don't give out your password to anyone — it's like giving away the keys to the front door of your house.
+Don't give out your password to anyone — it's like giving away the keys to the door of your house.

-- If you even suspect someone has your password, immediately change it by going to the following address:
+If you even suspect someone has your password, immediately change it by going to the eBay sign in box

 A not-so-quick word about choosing a User ID